 Keeping Glass Shrimp As Feeders:

-Its not necessary for Glass Shrimp to be kept in an elaborate tank if they are going to be used as feeders.
+If Glass Shrimp are going to be used as feeders, its not necessary for to keep them in an elaborate tank.
 Just about any size tank will do for this purpose.
 Gravel and live plants are not necessary either.
 Although some floating Anacharis may be useful in keeping the tank water somewhat healthy.
 One thing that should be present is a constant flow of air bubbles.
 Tiny air bubbles are necessary to keep the water moving and the surface area agitated.
 So a small air stone, a few feet of tubing and a small air pump are needed.

 If Glass Shrimp are going to be kept for any length of time, a small sponge filter would also be a good idea.
 Unfiltered feeder tank water has a tendency to get dingy, cloudy and yellow-looking pretty quickly.
 A sponge filter will act as a mechanical and biological filter, and the bubbles will keep the water moving.
 A corner sponge filter with a weighted bottom will work well.
 A small net should also be on the accessories list.
 Finally, its probably not necessary to keep the feeder tank heated or covered.
 But a hood or clear cover may be a good idea to limit splashing from the bubbles aerating the tank.